A9u3ybaCyb3r/A9u3ybaCyb3r/README.md

 <a href="https://www.linkedin.com/in/bryan-vega-714246261/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 ## About Me
-I am a passionate and dedicated senior in Computer Management and Information Systems student specializing in cybersecurity.
-With a strong foundation in IT principles and hands-on experience in various security tools and practices, I am eager to begin my career as a Tier 1 Analyst in a Security Operations Center (SOC).
-I thrive in challenging environments and am committed to continuous learning and improvement.
+Cybersecurity-focused CMIS senior with hands-on experience in security tools.
+Dedicated to staying current with industry best practices and emerging threats.

 ## Objective
-Aspiring cybersecurity professional seeking a Tier 1 Analyst position within a Security Operations Center (SOC).
-I aim to leverage my analytical skills, attention to detail, and proactive approach to threat detection and incident response.
-Eager to contribute to a collaborative team environment, I am committed to enhancing security protocols and continuously evolving my expertise in cybersecurity practices.
+Seeking a challenging cybersecurity role where I can leverage my analytical skills, meticulous attention to detail, and proactive threat detection capabilities.
+Committed to contributing to a collaborative team environment and expanding my cybersecurity expertise through continuous learning and growth.

 ## Skills